Hi, I’m Simon and welcome to my Cash For Patriots review where we’ll be getting to the bottom of this specific question:

 In all honesty, I wouldn’t be surprised if we saw a class action suit against these guys very soon.
 The sooner the better I say!

-My Personal Thoughts On The Cash For Patriots Program
+Final Thoughts On The Cash For Patriots Scam

 While I totally get that virtually every company out there will have some negative reviews against them, I was disturbed by the sheer number of complaints filed against them.